zinchse/ts-is-fresh/docs/_build/html/_sources/text/toy_example.rst.txt

    :width: 70 %
    :align: center

-After that we need to generate traits using the ``tsfresh`` library.
-To get the value of a trait, we need to apply some transformation to the whole time series.
+After that we need to generate statistics using the ``tsfresh`` library.
+To get the statistic, we need to apply some transformation to the whole time series.
 To do this, we will take the last few values of the time series (window) at each time point, and apply the transformations to them.
 In this way we will get a large number of new features.

 .. image:: ../pictures/toy_ts_windows.png
    :width: 70 %